Aka-sh11/Captcha-Generator/README.md

 # Captcha-Generator :
- It generates a random captcha in both image & audio format
+ It generates a random captcha in both image & audio format.

  ## Output:
  1. Image